 A. They were really open to working collaboratively and iteratively which is really important to us here at Code.

-MERó are a branding and digital studio.
-With an impressive portfolio of clients for such a young enterprise, they've worked on everything from projedcts with an award-winning fashion startups to the UK biggest children's science project to date with the BBC.
+MERO are a branding and digital studio.
+With an impressive portfolio of clients for such a young enterprise, they've worked on everything from projects with award-winning fashion startups to the UK biggest children's science project to date with the BBC.
 Their studio is based in Ancoats, Manchester's growing creative hub. www.worksbymero.com